zama-ai/concrete-ml/docs/built-in-models/pandas.md

 # Pandas

-Concrete-ML fully supports Pandas, allowing built-in models such as linear and tree-based models to use Pandas dataframes and series just as they would be used with NumPy arrays.
+Concrete ML fully supports Pandas, allowing built-in models such as linear and tree-based models to use Pandas dataframes and series just as they would be used with NumPy arrays.

 The table below summarizes current compatibility: